formio/enterprise-release/API-Server-Change-Log.md

 - FIO-10083	Updates async dependencies to latest releases
 - FIO-9924	Proper Cleanup and removal of NPM in API-Server Container Post-Build
 - FIO-9783	Improves performance for large forms

+## June 25, 2025 Release
+## API Server Version 8.6.0

+### Included Correlated Libraries
+ - portal@8.5.7
+ - formiojs@4.19.5
+ - formio@3.5.8
+ - premium@2.0.1
+ - grid@1.4.0
+ - formviewpro@1.106.6
+ - formmanager@1.104.6
+ - offline@4.7.4
+ - formio/uswds@2.5.1
+ - vpat@2.5.4

+### Changes
+- FIO-10103: Fixed no data appearing on data tab for user on team with Stage read on remotely connected project
+- FIO-9727: Allow admin users to override created and modified dates when making POST?PUT request to the submission endpoint
+- FIO-9696: Fixed import csv to respect x-remote-token if we are connected to a remote environment

 # June 16, 2025 Release